mlilback/rc2SwiftClient/Issues.md

 * compute engine barfs on markdown files with a space in their name

 ## console
-* image icons have a white background, not transparent. the pdfs have transparency in pixelmator and illustrator
 * attachment only links via id.
 If a generated file (pdf, html) need to match on name since id constantly changes.
-* add padding around icon images in results
+* hover over image icons to see preview
+* add twiddle to see output from rmd, rnw build commands (currently suppressed at compute level)

 ## main splitter
 * opening sidebar on full screen adjust only the size of editor, not results.